ANDRESHZ/tmle/README.md

 * [`02_dimension_reduction`]() presents ... .
 * [`03_transfer_learning`]() presents ... .

-References:
+# Package

+The *tmle* package provides methods useful (at least, in my opinion) in the problem of building an image classifier.

+* `dataloaders` module implements methods which helps to iterate over images stored in directories which corresponds to class membership, sample *mini-batches* of images used during training and loading all images to memory at once.
+* `model_selection` module implements methods which supports search for optimal *hyperparameters* of given classifier.
+It helps in storing results of optimization which can be reused in other experiments.
+* `models` module ... .
+* `transformers` module implements methods which allow to extract features from pretrained Convolutional Neural Networks (from `torchvision.models` or custom `CNN` trained with `torch`).
+It allows to use *histogram of oriented gradients* as part of `sklearn.Pipeline`.

+***References:***

-[1] Bergstra, James S., et al. “Algorithms for hyper-parameter optimization”.
+1. Bergstra, James S., et al. “Algorithms for hyper-parameter optimization”.
 Advances in Neural Information Processing Systems.
 2011.